Without adding some love, you risk turning prospects off before they have the chance to experience your products and services.

 Make your content easy-to-consume with videos.
 Leverage your favorite video platform to show your audience how to use your product or even just talk to them.
 Let your audience be a part of your community by seeing you talk to them.

-6. Talk directly to your audience.
+6. Talk directly to your audience, where possible personalize your message.

 Don’t underestimate the power of the human voice.
 Create a podcast to deliver your audio message.
 The magic of a podcast is the one-to-one communication.